CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CBDC Scenario Example

-However, in a SISO transaction, the payee and payer are not the same people in most of the cases.
-If we only have SISO transactions in the network, privileged institutions would not know the relationship between payees and payers.
-However, in a MISO transaction, tokens coming from different virtual addresses are usually paid from one same client.
-Similarly, in a SIDO transaction, one of the output tokens should be the change token back to the payer.
-Moreover, in a MIDO transaction, payers would be the same person in most cases.
-Therefore, we conclude that only SISO transactions can protect privacy.

-This problem is not solved in the bitcoin system, which has been proved that bitcoin can not protect user privacy completely \cite{bitcoinprivacy}.
-Nevertheless, in our CBDC operating model, transaction data would be processed by non-privileged institutions before they are sent to privileged institutions.
-Non-privileged institutions can add virtual entities with virtual addresses to the network and use these virtual entities to create SISO transactions for customers.
-For example, in a SIDO transaction, non-privileged institutions can use virtual entities as the receiver to avoid the connection between payer and payee and then send it to the actual receiver via a SISO transaction.
-This can also be applied in other transactions.
-With enough virtual entities by operators, non-privileged institutions can hide the direct relationship between the inputs and outputs.
+Therefore, a more aggressive method to protect user privacy is to create virtual entities.
+In the CBDC operating architecture, tier-1.5 institutions process transaction data before sending it to tier-1 institutions. tier-1.5 institutions can create virtual entities with virtual addresses in the network and use these virtual entities to create SISO transactions for customers.
+For example, in a SIDO transaction, tier-1.5 institutions can use virtual entities as the receiver to avoid the connection between payer and payee and then send it to the actual receiver via a SISO transaction.
+Other types of transactions can also apply virtual entities.
+Enough virtual entities can help tier-1.5 institutions to hide the direct relationship between the payees and payers.

-\subsection{Security}

-Here we discuss double-spending as a security example, where we try to prove no double-spending in single-shard and cross-shard transactions separately.
-Note that the premises below come from lemmas or definitions in the model.
+\subsubsection{Security}

+We followed the built model and proved that double-spending is possible in single-shard transactions and impossible in cross-shard transactions in Appendix A.

+By our proof, we can get that a non-faulty leader prevents double-spending.
+However, the assumption is the weakest point in the system.
+The central bank usually does not perform malicious behaviour.
+So in the wholesale consensus network, the central bank can ensure no fault.
+However, in the retail consensus network, tier-1 institutions are responsible for their ledger and decide each transaction on its own without validation.
+No mechanism ensures them non-fault.
+As a result, double-spending may happen in single-shard transactions.

+The design of CBDC is a trade-off\cite{groupCBDC} between different CBDC technical features, including performance, security and privacy.
+In this example, one institution decides all transactions by itself, ensuring a high performance but sacrificing security.

+Although we can not avoid double-spending in real-time in the recommended consensus algorithms, we can increase the cost of malicious behaviours.
+For example, the recommended consensus algorithm in the retail consensus network chooses data backup from validators and the leader sends encrypted transactions to validators.
+The validators will undertake data backup.
+Once the leader node changes the original data, we can use the same encryption method to encrypt data and check data consistency.
+If the leader node performs malicious behaviour, they will be punished.
+Therefore, the leader nodes are reluctant to do malicious behaviours because the validators can find them easily.
+Besides, encryption can prevent the validators from accessing customer data, ensuring business secrecy in the CBDC system.
+In some cases, third-party auditors can run validator nodes, and it is not necessary to encrypt the data.